 Request a board member to write a letter to the editor about how your nonprofit solves a community need.
 Get both your names out in the public square.
 A client did this and received a surprise foundation gift of over a quarter of a million dollars.
 The foundation did not accept unsolicited applications.
 They did read the local newspaper.

-Find out if they have in-house publications at their offices and any obligations to provide copy.
+Find out if they have in-house publications at their offices and if they have any obligations to provide copy.
 If yes, suggest a post about what they learned on your board and how it supported their professional growth.
 They might begin, “As an accountant serving this nonprofit, I learned …” Offer to provide some quotes about how their contributions are valued at your nonprofit.

 Who gets more recognition at your events?
 Your sponsors or your board members?
 Who provides your nonprofit with more value?
 Consider the gifts your board members make to your organization and the fees you charge for event sponsorship.
 With this in mind, consider how you might recognize your members more at non-sponsored events throughout the year.
 For instance, you can script opening remarks at your annual meeting, public lectures, and even volunteer training to publicly acknowledge board members.
 Public recognition of their service will help your nonprofit recruit future members.
 It helps board members meet more people.